The Latest | Georgia Republicans reiterate support for forceful police response to campus protests

 Campus police spokesperson Marc Lovicott said four officers were injured Wednesday as police tried to remove protesters’ tents from a central square at the University of Wisconsin in Madison.

 Lovicott said a state trooper was hit in the head with a skateboard and three sheriff’s deputies suffered injuries “directly related to the physical resistance from protesters.”
-At least a dozen people were arrested.
+At least 34 people were arrested.

-Police removed all but one tent while clashing with the demonstrators.
-But scores of protesters resumed chanting and, a few hours later, had erected more tents on the square.
+Most of those arrested Wednesday were released “with no citation issued," Lovicott said.
+But four people were booked into the Dane County jail, he said.
+Two face charges of battery to a police officer.
+A third person was charged with that plus resisting arrest.
+And a fourth person was charged with attempted disarming of a police officer, resisting arrest and attempted escape.

 COLUMBIA UNIVERSITY PRESIDENT EXPLAINS WHY POLICE WERE CALLED